flexibeast/plisp-mode/README.md

 ### A note on [SLIME](https://github.com/slime/slime)

-The design of SLIME is such that it can override `picolisp-mode` functionality (the documentation for `picolisp--disable-slime-modes` provides details).
+The design of SLIME is such that it can override `picolisp-mode` functionality.
+(The documentation for `picolisp--disable-slime-modes` provides details.)
 The user-customisable variable `picolisp-disable-slime-p` specifies whether to override these overrides, and defaults to `t`.

 ## TODO